k-omura/truetype_Arduino/README.md

 - Unable to read ttf file if file name is long(STM32F103).
 - Faster glyph reading and bitmap generation.
 - Decrease usage of SRAM.
-- Handling of Bezier curve(Currently, provisional processing).
+- Handling of Bezier curve(When exceeding 3 dimensions.
+Currently, provisional processing).

 ## display
 - Support for more various displays.